-Indian food has stolen the limelight over the years in the UK, with most of the nation’s favourite meals being found in a Bangladeshi restaurant in every town centre.
-We are now trying to focus far more on the subtle flavours found in Southeast Asian cookery; namely dishes from Thailand, Malaysia, Indonesia and Cambodia.
+South Asian food has stolen the limelight over the years in the UK, with most of the nation’s favourite meals being found in a Bangladeshi restaurant in every town centre.
+We are now trying to focus far more on the subtle flavours found in South East Asian cookery; namely dishes from Thailand, Malaysia, Indonesia and Cambodia.

 The food from these countries tends to be very simple but very hot.
 We have toned down our recipes to accommodate the western palate, but feel free to add extra chopped chillies (always with the seeds in – that’s where the true heat, or capsicum, is!).